 Ohio's Farm Fatality Statistics

-The Farm Fatality and Injury Database of Ohio ( FFIDO): Dr. Dee Jepsen
+The Farm Fatality and Injury Database of Ohio (FFIDO)

-The documents below provide charts of the farm fatalities for the most recent 10 yearsavailable for the state of Ohio.
+The documents below provide charts of the farm fatalities for the most recent 10 years available for the state of Ohio.
 These fatalities are reported by year, month, age, and agent of injury.
 In addition, a breakdown of the tractor-related fatalities and grain fatalities is provided.
-Farm related injuries are too hard to capture in a database and are not available outside of the preceding BWC report.
+Farm related injuries are too hard to capture in a database and are not available on this website.

 Fatal Unintentional Farm Injuries Among Persons Less than 20 Years of Age in the United States